ilia144000/ranntaweb-v2/README.md

 ---

 **RANNTA**
-The Signal of Creation • The Field of Meaning • The Protocol-Entity on TON
+The Signal of Creation • The Field of Meaning • The Protocol-Entity on TON.